Active ingredient

 If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before taking methotrexate.

-Children, adolescents and elderly treated with methotrexate should have particularly careful medical monitoring in order to detect important side effects quickly.
+Children and adolescents treated with methotrexate should have particularly careful medical monitoring in order to detect important side effects quickly.

 This medicine is not recommended in children under 3 years of age as there is insufficient experience in this age group.